Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Remove-AzTrafficManagerEndpointConfig.md

 ## SYNTAX

 ```
-Remove-AzureRmTrafficManagerEndpointConfig -EndpointName <String>
+Remove-AzTrafficManagerEndpointConfig -EndpointName <String> -TrafficManagerProfile <TrafficManagerProfile>
- -TrafficManagerProfile <TrafficManagerProfile> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
+ [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmTrafficManagerEndpointConfig** cmdlet removes an endpoint from a local Azure Traffic Manager profile object.
+The **Remove-AzTrafficManagerEndpointConfig** cmdlet removes an endpoint from a local Azure Traffic Manager profile object.
-You can get a profile by using the Get-AzureRmTrafficManagerProfile cmdlet.
+You can get a profile by using the Get-AzTrafficManagerProfile cmdlet.

 This cmdlet operates on the local profile object.
-Commit your changes to the profile for Traffic Manager by using the Set-AzureRmTrafficManagerProfile cmdlet.
+Commit your changes to the profile for Traffic Manager by using the Set-AzTrafficManagerProfile cmdlet.
-To remove an endpoint and commit changes in a single operation, use the Remove-AzureRmTrafficManagerEndpoint cmdlet.
+To remove an endpoint and commit changes in a single operation, use the Remove-AzTrafficManagerEndpoint cmdlet.

 ## EXAMPLES

 ### Example 1: Remove an endpoint
 ```
-PS C:\>$TrafficManagerProfile = Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\>$TrafficManagerProfile = Get-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
-PS C:\> Remove-AzureRmTrafficManagerEndpointConfig -EndpointName "contoso" -TrafficManagerProfile $TrafficManagerProfile
+PS C:\> Remove-AzTrafficManagerEndpointConfig -EndpointName "contoso" -TrafficManagerProfile $TrafficManagerProfile
-PS C:\> Set-AzureRmTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
+PS C:\> Set-AzTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
 ```

-The first command gets an Azure Traffic Manager profile by using the **Get-AzureRmTrafficManagerProfile** cmdlet.
+The first command gets an Azure Traffic Manager profile by using the **Get-AzTrafficManagerProfile** cmdlet.
 The command stores the local profile in the $TrafficManagerProfile variable.

 The second command removes an Azure endpoint named contoso from the profile stored in $TrafficManagerProfile.